Carbonari

 The Carbonari (lit. 'charcoal burners') was an informal network of secret revolutionary societies active in Italy from about 1800 to 1831.
-The Italian Carbonari may have further influenced other revolutionary groups in France, Portugal, Spain, Brazil, Uruguay and Russia.
+The Carbonari may have further influenced other revolutionary groups in France, Portugal, Spain, Brazil, Uruguay, the Ottoman Empire, and Russia.
 Although their goals often had a patriotic and liberal basis, they lacked a clear immediate political agenda.
-They were a focus for those unhappy with the repressive political situation in Italy following 1815, especially in the south of the Italian Peninsula.
+They were a focus for those unhappy with the repressive political situation in Italy following 1815, especially in the south of the Italian peninsula.
 Members of the Carbonari, and those influenced by them, took part in important events in the process of Italian unification (called the Risorgimento), especially the failed Revolution of 1820, and in the further development of Italian nationalism.
-The chief purpose was to defeat tyranny and to establish a constitutional government.
-In the north of Italy other groups, such as the Adelfia and the Filadelfia, were associate organizations.
+The chief purpose was to defeat tyranny and establish a constitutional government.
+In the north of Italy, other groups, such as the Adelfia and the Filadelfia, were associated organizations.

 Organization

 The Carbonari were a secret society divided into small covert cells scattered across Italy.
 Although agendas varied, evidence suggests that despite regional variations, most of them agreed upon the creation of a liberal, unified Italy.
 The Carbonari were anti-clerical in both their philosophy and programme.
 The Papal constitution Ecclesiam a Jesu Christo and the encyclical Qui pluribus were directed against them.
 The controversial document Alta Vendita, which called for a liberal or modernist takeover of the Catholic Church, was attributed to the Sicilian Carbonari.